roozbehghazavi/CoJ_BiB_DS_Linux/README.md

 ./stop_processes.sh
 ```

+### 8. Joining Server

+You can join your server by adding your server’s IP:Port to the client server list mod (serverlist.toml).
+After that, your server will appear in the Multiplayer → LAN menu in the game.

 ## 🚀 GameRanger Hosting Setup (Optional)

 These steps are necessary if you want to host your server through GameRanger.